About the Species

 Although subsistence harvest of bearded seals occurs in some parts of the species’ range, there is little or no evidence that these harvests currently have or are likely to pose a significant threat.
 While the United States does not allow commercial harvest of marine mammals, such harvests are permitted in some other portions of the species’ range; however, there is currently no significant commercial harvest of bearded seals and significant harvests seem unlikely in the foreseeable future.

 - Beringia DPS

 - Okhotsk DPS

 Bearded seals are the largest species of Arctic seal.
 They grow to lengths of about 7 to 8 feet and range from about 575 to 800 pounds.
 In some regions, females appear to be slightly larger than males.
 Bearded seals have generally unpatterned gray to brown coats, large bodies, and small square fore flippers.
 They have a short snout with thick, long white whiskers, which gives this species its "beard."

 Behavior and Diet

-Bearded seals primarily feed on or near the sea bottom on a variety of invertebrates (e.g., shrimps, crabs, clams, and welks) and some fishes (e.g., cod and sculpin).
+Bearded seals primarily feed on or near the sea bottom on a variety of invertebrates (e.g., shrimps, crabs, clams, and welks) and some fish (e.g., cod and sculpin).
 While foraging, they typically dive to depths of less than 325 feet.
-They do not like deep water and prefer to forage in waters less than 650 feet deep, where they can reach the ocean floor.
+They do not like deep water and prefer to forage in waters less than 650 feet deep where they can reach the ocean floor.
 Still, adult bearded seals have been known to dive to depths greater than 1,600 feet.